Building a Desktop Document Scanning and Barcode Recognition Application with Qt and Python

 layout.addWidget(text_area)

-Shortcut keys are convenient for a desktop application.
-We use R to reload the web view and use Q to quit the application:
+Two keyboard shortcuts improve usability: press R to reload the web view and Q to quit the application:

 def keyPressEvent(event):